akiidjk/CookieFarm/benchmarks.md

 ## 2 test

-## 30 macchine
+## 30 machines

 - Tool: SysScope
-- Durata: 30 minuti
+- Duration: 30 minutes
 - Client: 5
 - Exploits: example_1.py example_2.py example_3.py example_4.py example_5.py
-- Note: example_1.py is a simple example of an exploit that can be used to test the system.
+- Notes: example_1.py is a simple example of an exploit that can be used to test the system.
 - Debug: False
 - Client Args: -e example_1.py -p password -b http://localhost:8080 -t 5